Assault Lawyer Toronto

 - (4) For the purposes of this section and section 265, no consent to the excision, infibulation or mutilation, in whole or in part, of the labia majora, labia minora or clitoris of a person is valid, except in the cases described in paragraphs (3)(a) and (b).

 The maximum jail sentence for an assault is either two years less one day, if the Crown prosecutes the case by summary conviction.
-Whereas, if the Crown moves forward on indictment, it is five years’ imprisonment.
-The maximum jail sentence for aggravated assault is 14 years.
+Whereas, if the Crown or prosecutor moves forward on indictment, it is five years’ imprisonment.
+The maximum jail sentence for aggravated assault is up to 14 years depending on severity.
 The maximum penalty for assault causing bodily harm is 10 years in jail.

 Depending on the allegations, charges can be disposed or dropped, if the accused agrees to participate in remedial programs.
 These could include therapy, anger management programs and addiction counselling.
 In addition to, agreeing to sign a peace bond stating that the accused promises to keep peace and remain on good behavior.
 The accused may then be granted contact and cohabit with the complainant, with prior written revocable consent.

 Accidentally hitting one person in an attempt to hit another is not a defence to assault.
 Self defense is the act that constitutes the offence committed, for the purpose of defending or protecting themselves or the other person from that use or threat of force.
 Likewise, a reflex hit is not considered an assault, as long as the intended victim was not attacked with intention.
 On the other hand, accidentally hitting someone during the course of an epileptic seizure would not constitute an assault.
-Another example is if touching occurs during a crowded area, the accidental application of force will not lead to an assault conviction.
+Another example is if touching occurs during a crowded area, the accidental application of force will not lead to getting convicted due to an assault.
 The application of force must be Intentional.

 Using a weapon to attack someone resulting in bodily harm will attract higher penalties.

 The greater harm suffered, the more likely higher the penalty.
-Assault is a heavy conviction which results in guilt even with no criminal record.
+A criminal trial for felony assault usually leads to a heavy conviction which results in a guilty verdict even with no criminal record.
 Make sure to contact a lawyer, don’t take chances and have your name cleared.

 The four types of assaults are known as assault, assault with weapon, assault causing bodily harm and aggravated assault.
 All four types are similar in the sense they are acted upon with force.
 The main difference is the application used in terms of force.
 Generally an assault is caused by force of “hands”, “legs” or “feet”.
 An assault with a weapon can involve an inanimate object.